perriera/extras_dbo/docs/ORACLE.md

 > Fix a missing link

-24. There is a quirk in the installation where by **libocci.so** has to be symbollically linked to the version that was actually installed, (oddly enough the symbolic link for **libchntsh.so** is already there)
+24. There is a quirk in the installation where by **libocci.so** has to be symbollically linked to the version that was actually installed, (oddly enough the symbolic link for **libclntsh.so** is already there)

-		ls $ORACLE_HOME/lib/libchntsh.so
+		ls $ORACLE_HOME/lib/libclntsh.so

 It should show up as: